 Before you arrive do check out the Stanford postdoc and graduate student web pages, and, for international students and postdocs, the Bechtel International Center web pages.
 These sites have lots of information about what to do before you move, what is included in the Stanford benefits packages, information about the visa process, how to get a social security number and what to expect on arrival.
-They also provide helpful student and postdoc checklist to set you on your way and a list of useful websites coverying everything from career centers to off-campus attractions and events.

 Where to live:

 Most graduate students live on campus.
 The university guarantees graduate students accommodation for the first year of their graduate career, provided the application deadlines are met, as well as guaranteed renewing an existing housing contract for five additional years.
 Most KIPAC graduate students stay on campus in Stanford student housing for the duration of their degrees.
 Students interested in living on site should follow the instructions on the Student Housing Office web pages to ensure they don't miss out.

 Many postdocs live in the surrounding cities, typically Palo Alto or Menlo Park, a short bike ride (~10-15 mins) from the Stanford and SLAC Campuses.
 Both are safe, relatively quiet cities but well connected with amenities.
 If you would rather not buy a car then an apartment in one of these cities is probably for you.
 Rents in the bay area are generally high.
 If you have questions about your options, do contact current KIPAC postdocs for advice before you commit.

 If you prefer the hustle and bustle of a big city, as many KIPAC postdocs do, San Francisco is only a ~40 min drive up the relatively picturesque 280, or 45-60 min journey on the Caltrain.

 SLAC and Campus: